open-s4c/tsano/doc/design.md

 ### Fast-Chain Module

+TODO: This is outdated.
+Now we always have builtin and plugin modules.
+Builtin modules are compiled together with Dice and are called using fast-chain callbacks.
+Plugin modules **must have** priorities **greater than** all builtin modules.

-Dice provides a auto-generated module called Fast-Chain module or `fastch.o`, which directly call the subscriber callbacks without relying on function pointers.
+> Dice provides a auto-generated module called Fast-Chain module or `fastch.o`, which directly call the subscriber callbacks without relying on function pointers.
 To do that, the Fast-Chain module employs large switch cases on the `chain_id`, `type_id` and priority values.
 However, the ranges of these three dimensions has to be limited to keep the size of the generated code manageable.

-For instructions on how to use Fast-Chain, see the `CMakeLists.txt` inside `src/fastch`.
+> For instructions on how to use Fast-Chain, see the `CMakeLists.txt` inside `src/fastch`.